MichelBoucey/BruteDrop/README.md

 BruteDrop is a simple but effective - I mean <i>brute</i> - tool written in Go as response to brute force attacks.

-The idea, very common instead, is to block all ports to each IP address from which someone try to gain access to an SSH session by brute force attack.
+The idea, very common indeed, is to block all ports to each IP address from which someone try to gain access to an SSH session by brute force attack.

 ## 2. Basic pre-required sshd_config configuration against SSH attack